TrustBound/dream_test/documentation/06-lifecycle-hooks.md

 - **Use hooks** for repetitive setup/cleanup (opening DB connections, starting servers, creating temp directories).
 - **Avoid hooks** when they hide important context.
 Prefer explicit setup in the test body for small cases.

+Two practical rules of thumb:

+- If the setup is essential to understanding the assertion, consider keeping it in the test body.
+- If the setup is infrastructure (“start server”, “create temp directory”), hooks usually make things clearer.

 ### The four hooks